JacobPaxton/data_science_notes/notes_v2.md

 - Start with overview in presentation, dissect the focus later (start with churn v not churned, then dive into churn data)
 - Relate the problem to the audience's interests and focus for maximum effect

+## Systems Development Lifecycle (SDLC)
+- Framework for delivering software
+- Waterfall: takes it one step at a time, fully-complete each step then move on
+    * All requirements defined ahead of time; inflexible for later requirements or issues, and may be restarted
+- AGILE: quickly builds from scratch to small, doing the full "spiral", then repeats from small to big, big to bigger, and onward
+    * Flexible for requirement changes or issues; but who knows when to call things "finished"
+### Steps of SDLC
+- Analysis: choosing which requirements to build for
+    * Software requirements specification (SRS) used to define all finalized requirements (includes UML diagrams)
+- Design: choosing the solutions to solve those requirements
+- Implementation: building the chosen solutions
+- Testing: ensuring the built solutions are functional and solve the requirements
+### Universal Modeling Language (UML) Diagrams
+- Often used in the SDLC
+    * Analysis: Use case diagram, ex: user choices, choice results
+    * Design: Class diagram, ex: classes and their initialized variables (with types!), inheritance arrows, "unfilled diamond"
+    * Implementation: Activity diagram, a flowchart displaying the logic of the program plus code language
+    * Testing: Sequence diagram, ex: client-server communication sequence
+- Each diagram is not only prescribable to a single element of SDLC; they overlap somewhat
+    * EX: can use the Use case diagram for multiple... but, you should use multiple/different diagrams

 <!-- Polished -->
 ## Datasets
 ### From Python